13 actors who lived to be 100 years old

 Top image: AP Photo

-Today is National Centenarian's Day.
-To celebrate, here are 13 notable actors who also became centenarians.
+To celebrate, we're taking a look at 13 notable actors who also became centenarians.
 Three of the biggest names in show business reached the age of 100, along with many other character actors.
 Both Kirk Douglas and Zsa Zsa Gabor have the big birthday on the horizon too.
 Take a look!

 1. Olivia de Havilland